Doctelligence/doctelligence.github.io/roadmap.md

 ## 🚀 Testnet Launch
 - Launch the testnet to demonstrate infrastructure and onboard early testers for feedback.

+## 📢 Marketing
+- Initiate marketing efforts to raise awareness and generate interest in the project.
+- Host webinars, AMAs, or open-source hackathons to involve the broader community.

 ## 🤝 Partnerships
 - Forge collaborations with federated learning companies, open-source organizations, and data providers.